tehtbl/my-sorted-stars/STARS_by_topic.md

 - [cstate/example](https://github.com/cstate/example) - 👀 Easy deploy to Netlify.
 Click link to try it out.
 This is an example of how cState should look and function like from a production/user standpoint, this here has exampleSite with the proper hieracra
 - [cstate/cstate](https://github.com/cstate/cstate) - 🔥 Open source static (serverless) status page.
 Uses hyperfast Go & Hugo, minimal HTML/CSS/JS, customizable, outstanding browser support (IE8+), preloaded CMS, read-only API, badges & more.
 - [lirantal/dockly](https://github.com/lirantal/dockly) - Immersive terminal interface for managing docker containers and services
-- [geek-cookbook/geek-cookbook](https://github.com/geek-cookbook/geek-cookbook) - The "Geek's Cookbook" is a collection of guides for establishing your own highly-available "private cloud" and using it to run self-hosted services such as GitLab, Plex, NextCloud, etc.
 - [Prowlarr/Prowlarr](https://github.com/Prowlarr/Prowlarr) -
 - [appwrite/appwrite](https://github.com/appwrite/appwrite) - Your backend, minus the hassle.
 - [Smashing/smashing](https://github.com/Smashing/smashing) - The exceptionally handsome dashboard framework in Ruby and Coffeescript.